psb-2019-2020-s1-autonomous-robotics/KWARGS-optical-illusion/reflection.md

 # What We Learned
 - How to use our limited python knowledge to code a robot (ev3).
 - We learned how to work around our materials.
+- If our robot works for a long time, it starts making a whiny noise.

 # What Worked Well
 - Even though we struggled with it at first, we maganged to play Thriller fairly accurately.
 We were proud of ourselves.